commonsguy/cw-omnibus/README.markdown

 multiple chapters, I am loathe to put chapter numbers in the actual directory names.

+## Using in Eclipse

+These projects can be imported using the normal Eclipse import process.

+Note, though, that you will have to fix some things up, particularly if you are getting errors:

+- The build target of the project may be an Android SDK that you do not have installed.
+You will need to set the project build target to something that you have, by means of Project Properties.

+- Many of these projects use [ActionBarSherlock](http://actionbarsherlock.com).
+You will need to download and set up ActionBarSherlock in your Eclipse workspace (see Tutorial #6 in the book), then go into Project Properties and point the book's project to use your copy of the ActionBarSherlock library project.

+- Many of the book samples, and ActionBarSherlock, require your Java compiler compliance level to be set to 1.6.
+You can find this in Project Properties, in the Java Compiler area.

 If you wish to use this code, you should delete build.xml from the project, then run `android update project -p ...`  (where ... is the path to a project of interest)
 	on those projects you wish to use, so the build files are